How Do You Know If You Need a COVID-19 Booster Shot?May 20, 2022 - Katie McCallum

 - Has advanced or untreated HIV infection

-In addition, the FDA and CDC have also authorized the use of heterologous (or “mix and match”) booster doses for people who 18 years of age or older, meaning you can receive a booster of Pfizer even if it wasn't your primary vaccine series.
+In addition, the FDA and CDC have also authorized the use of heterologous (or “mix and match”) booster doses for people who 18 years of age or older, meaning adults can receive a booster of either Pfizer or Moderna.

 How do you know if you actually need a booster?
 Do your antibody levels matter?